Do Go On - 360 - Alan Turing & The Enigma

 How would you do it?

-Ninja stars.
+Ninja Stars.

-and come in and cut off his head.
+I'll pin him to the wall with the Ninja Stars and he come in and cut off his head.

 Yeah, perfect.